alaadib9/reading-notes201/read6.md

 The DOM is neither part of HTML, nor part of JavaScript; it is a separate set of rules.
 The DOM is called an object model because the model (the DOM tree) is made of objects.
 !
 [DOM](read6.PNG)

+The opening tags of HTML elements can carry attributes and these are represented by attribute nodes in the DOM tree